prateeksood/parking-finder/README.md

-# parking-finder
+# Parking Finder
-The project ‘Parking Finder’ is a web-based application.
-This system aims at bridging the gap between parking owners and the people who want parking spaces.
-This software provides facility for finding parking spaces in your surroundings or lending your empty plots or parking areas to others.
-This system allows user to sign up and book a parking area, get directions to a parking area, pay for parking online, or lend your parking and other related services.
+Parking Finder is a web-based application that aims at bridging the gap between parking owners and the people who want parking spaces.
+It allows users to sign up and book a parking area, get directions to a parking area, pay for parking online, or lend your parking and other related services.
 A user can also view his orders and generate an invoice.

 ## To run the script follow following steps